yeon42/yeon42/README.md

 I am a senior majoring in it engineering and mathematics. 👩🏻‍💻

 - 🌷 I'm currently learning Data Science, AI, Machine Learning.
-- 🧤 How to reach me: jungyune22@gmail.com
+- 🧤 How to reach me ... jungyune22@gmail.com

 <!-- ## 💪 Skills -->
 <!-- ## 🛠 Tech Stack 🛠 -->